kicaj29/Kubernetes/README.md

 ![multi-instances-in-diff-nodes](images/multi-instances-in-diff-nodes.png)

 Service types:
-* Cluster IP: gives you a service inside your cluster that other apps inside your cluster can access.
+* Cluster IP: default service type.
+Gives you a service inside your cluster that other apps inside your cluster can access.
 There is no external access.
 * NodePort:  NodePort, as the name implies, opens a specific port on all the Nodes (the VMs), and any traffic that is sent to this port is forwarded to the service.
 * LoadBalancer: will give you a single IP address that will forward all traffic to your service.
 * Ingress: is actually NOT a type of service.
 Instead, it sits in front of multiple services and act as a “smart router” or entry point into your cluster.